 For example, I would support reducing or eliminating income tax, especially taxes earned through wages or salaries.
 Taxing wages and salaries essentially taxes work, which discourages work (and thus discourages wealth creation, as work generally is necessary to create wealth in an economy).
 Sales taxes and value-added-taxes also tax wealth creation, as they tax the sale of newly created goods, or wealth (value) added to improved goods.

-Instead, I propose a shift towards taxes on consumption.
+Instead, I propose a shift towards taxes on consumption, especially consumption related to government expenditures.
 For example, taxes on gasoline, energy, water use, fossil fuel use, or any kind of resource use.
+Gasoline and water is particularly important because government typically pays for road and water infrastructure.
 Waste disposal taxes or fees are also desirable from this perspective, although they can become problematic if they are too high, as they can promote littering and illegal dumping as a way of evading the tax.
 Use fees, such as toll roads, and taxes on non-essential services (such as some telecommunication taxes) can also be preferable.
-I also think that a small tax on cash deposits, especially those held by corporations, is a desirable form of tax, as it discourages hoarding of cash, and has the effect of stimulating business, much in the same way a small, stable rate of inflation has the same effect, but without the rising prices.
+I also think that a small tax on cash deposits, especially those held by corporations, is a desirable form of tax, as it discourages hoarding of cash, and has the effect of stimulating business, much in the same way a small, stable rate of inflation has the same effect, but without the rising prices, although care must be taken to not create undesired incentives through how such a tax is implemented.

 For a specific suggestion of how to implement these principles, read my proposed tax plan.
 I have a "short plan" and a "long plan"...the long-run ideal is to eliminate all income tax, but the simpler plan proposes for an elimination of payroll tax, for the reasons given on this page as well as other reasons I explain more there.